 If you suffer from candida and yeast infection, you are likely to have some sensitivity to yeast which is a good reason not to include alcohol as a part of your candida diet plan.

 In addition, many alcoholic beverages contains large amount of simple processed sugars which can make the yeast infection worse.

 The problem with mold during the candida treatment has to do with mold sensitivity, which is a known systemic candida overgrowth problem.

 If you are thinking about indoor mold in addition to mold in foods, you are absolutely right!
 It is very common for people with candida overgrowth to have a reaction once exposed to indoor mold, so it may be a good idea to ensure your house is mold free.

 Yeast and fungi are also added to the list of candida foods to avoid and they should not be included in your candida diet plan.
-The candida diet is known as the yeast free diet for a reason.
+The candida diet is known as the anti fungal diet or yeast free diet for a reason.
 People who suffer from candida issue are likely to also have sensitivity to yeast or fungi. different types of yeast and mushrooms have many wonderful health benefits which you can definitely enjoy after you are healed.

 What to Avoid: Any food that has mold, mushrooms, morels, truffles, brewer’s yeast, baker’s yeast, nutritional yeast.
 Many tree nuts tend to have mold if they are not fresh, so it is important to get them fresh from a trusted source.

 Ideally, as a part of your anti candida diet, you want to consume foods that are easy to digest by your body to avoid undigested food travelling in your guts along with other digestion issues.
 As you know, a common issue with candida overgrowth is increased food sensitivities, which brings the question of how to determine which foods you are sensitive to.